neo-project/neo-express/docs/command-reference.md

   -i|--input <INPUT>  Path to neo-express data file
 ```

+> Note, older versions of neoxp supported a `Policy` argument.
+> This argument has been removed as of the 3.1 version of neoxp.

-The `policy get` command retrieves the current value of the specified Neo-Express network policy.
+The `policy get` command retrieves the current values of Neo blockchain network policy.
+By default, the
+`policy get` command retrieves the policy values of the local Neo-Express blockchain.
+However, this command
+can retrieve the network policy settings from a remote public Neo blockchain network - including MainNet and
+TestNet - by specifying the `--rpc-uri` argument.
+This can be used to synchronize the local Neo-Express policy
+with a well known public Neo network like Neo MainNet.

+The `--json` option specifies the policy values should be emitted as JSON.
+This JSON content, if saved to a
+local file, can be used as the input for the `policy sync` command described below.

 ### neoxp policy set